Patriots notebook: New England makes one minor deal at trade deadline

-To describe one of the busiest days on the NFL calendar, Patriots Coach Bill Belichick turned to golf Tuesday.
+Olszewski saw a career-high 42 snaps at Buffalo last weekend, but failed to record a catch.
+It’s likely Ford will siphon off some of his offensive snaps, as a more experienced receiver.

-“It looks like the ball is going to roll into the cup, and then at the last second it spins out,” Belichick said, referring to trade discussions around Tuesday’s 4 p.m. deadline.
-“So you just have to take it as it comes.”
+Ford entered the league as a seventh-round pick out of Virginia Tech in 2017.
+He ran a slow 4.61 in the 40-yard dash at the NFL combine, but posted a competitive time in the 3-cone and respectable marks in the vertical jump and bench press.
+Ford is well-regarded for his body control and above average quickness for his height.

-The Pats decided to sit tight at the deadline – except for a minor trade with Miami for receiver Isaiah Ford – despite recent rumors surrounding All-Pro cornerback Stephon Gilmore.
-ESPN reported Tuesday the Patriots are asking for a first-round pick and a player in any deal involving Gilmore.
+ESPN REPORTED Tuesday the Patriots are asking for a first-round pick and a player in any deal involving cornerback Stephon Gilmore.

 No deal was made and the 30-yard-old cornerback – with a year and a half left on his contract – will stay in Foxborough.